httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 for backwards-compatible changes, and do not affect processing by clients conformant to this specification.

-The ORIGIN frame is processed hop-by-hop.
+The ORIGIN frame describes a property of the connection, and therefore is processed hop-by-hop.
 An intermediary MUST NOT forward ORIGIN frames.
 Clients configured to use a proxy MUST ignore any ORIGIN frames received from it.

 Each ASCII-Origin field in the frame's payload MUST be parsed as an ASCII serialisation of an origin ({{!RFC6454}}, Section 6.2).
 If parsing fails, the field MUST be ignored.